10 Internships for High School Students in Texas

 Location: Remote!
 You can work from anywhere in the world.

-The City of Austin offers four types of internship opportunities for high school students.
-The Emerging Leaders Summer Internship Program focuses on refining leadership skills while gaining professional experience.
+The City of Austin offers high school students four types of internship opportunities.
+The Emerging Leaders Summer Internship Program focuses on refining leadership skills while offering professional experience.
 The Get Ready!
-STEAM-Based Internship provides hands-on exposure to S.T.E.A.M. areas, allowing students to explore related career fields in a professional setting.
-The Austin Convention Center Internship offers insights into divisions such as Accounting, Marketing, and Safety within the hospitality industry.
-The Aviation Department Internship, located at the Austin-Bergstrom International Airport Campus, offers placements in divisions like Finance and Security.
+STEAM-Based Internship provides exposure to S.T.E.A.M. areas, allowing you to explore related career fields in a professional setting.
+The Austin Convention Center Internship offers insights into the Accounting, Marketing, and Safety divisions within the hospitality industry.
+The Aviation Department Internship at the Austin-Bergstrom International Airport Campus offers placements in divisions like Finance and Security.

 Cost/Stipend: No cost, stipend of $13.00/hour for 20 hours/week.